-Materials and resource consumption impact is a relevant factor.
+Materials and resource consumption impact is a relevant factor, but is not required to be included as such in the PAA.
 Chemicals for manufacturing of the alternative surfactants are drawn from multiple sources, both organic and inorganic.
 One significant difference is that some are primarily based upon petroleum feedstocks, while others are primarily based on renewable (plant-based) feedstocks.
 As such, impacts are likely materials consumption, energy consumption, water use, land use, and greenhouse gas emissions - all of which are generally assessed through the life cycle assessment process.
-This factor will be addressed under Multimedia Life Cycle Impacts.